01-ai/Yi-1.5/README.md

 ## License

-The source code in this repo is licensed under the [Apache 2.0 license](https://github.com/01-ai/Yi/blob/main/LICENSE).
-The Yi series models are fully open for academic research and free for commercial use.
+The code and weights of the Yi-1.5 series models are distributed under the [Apache 2.0 license](https://github.com/01-ai/Yi/blob/main/LICENSE).

 <p align="right"> [
   <a href="#top">Back to top ⬆️ </a>  ]